 This procedure may be performed alone, or in combination with other cosmetic procedures, such as part of a body lift or with a buttock lift.
 When combined with other procedures, patients can achieve maximum results and enjoy a younger and more refreshed appearance overall.
 Your doctor will discuss your personal aesthetic goals with you in order to develop the best treatment plan for you.

 The thigh lift procedure is ideal for patients who are in good general health but have excess skin and tissue within the thigh area as a result of the natural aging process, pregnancy or significant weight loss.
 A thigh lift should not be considered an easy weight loss solution, and are most effective on patients who are close to their ideal weight but unhappy with the appearance of their thighs.
-It is important for patients to maintain realistic expectations in order to be satisfied with the results of their thigh lift procedure.
+Patients need to maintain realistic expectations in order to be satisfied with the results of their thigh lift procedure.
 The average patient is a female in her late 40s and older.
 Men also occasionally undergo this procedure, usually after massive weight loss.

 In your initial consultation, the surgeon will evaluate your health, and carefully assess your skin tone.
 Your doctor should explain any alternative body-contouring methods that may be appropriate and discuss the options or the combination of procedures that would be best for you.
 Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding vitamins, iron tablets, and certain medications.